lsfusion/platform/docs/en/Object_blocks.md

     - `LAST`

         Keyword indicating that the object group will be added to the end of the list.
+Unlike default addition, object groups inserted using `LAST` will always be positioned after all object groups added in the order of declaration.

     - `DEFAULT`